campbellja/payslip/readme.md

 `Payslip.DataAccess`: For processing input files and outputting CSV files, and

 `Payslip.Tests`: Unit tests and integration tests for testing file processing and calculation behaviours.

+The payslip calculation logic operates on a `TaxRates` table defined in code (See: `Payslip.Model.Constants.TaxRates`).

 ## Employee Input Assumptions
 `Annual Salary`: This is a positive integer and any negative or fractional values will not be accepted.